-Now it appears that representatives from here the two parties can barely speak to each other, and the passage of an actual bill is a media-worthy event.
+It now appears that representatives from the two parties can barely speak to each other, and the passage of an actual bill is a media-worthy event.
 On the other side of the coin, to borrow a phrase, it’s easier to tell the parties apart, or rather it’s easier for the two parties to distinguish themselves in the minds of voters.

 In particular, we’re often told that Republican administrations are better at stimulating the economy and cutting the deficit.
-If punditry and campaign rhetoric are indicators, the Democrats appear to have turned the cheek on both accounts, but they claim they’re the better job creators.
-Which party are voters to believe?
-Are the Republicans really better at stimulating the economy (see “Trickle Down: The Lost Alternative”) and cutting the deficit, and are the Democrats better “job creators,” or not?
+If punditry and campaign rhetoric are indicators, the Democrats appear to have turned the cheek on both accounts, but they claim they’re better job creators.
+Who are voters to believe?
+Are the Republican better at stimulating the economy (see “Trickle Down: The Lost Alternative”) and cutting the deficit, and are the Democrats better “job creators,” or not?

 The Other Side of Obvious is like a foster home for skeptics; we’re not inclined to believe anything we’re told by politicians or pundits or pedicurists or anybody else.
-If the position or the assertion appear to be nonsensical, then we try to make sense of it.
+If the assertion appears to be nonsensical, then we try to make sense of it.
 If it’s testable, then we use simple, commonly accepted metrics to test it.

 This is the first article of three that compares the relative economic performance of the last three Republican administrations against the last three Democratic administrations.
 Each article uses a single criterion––in this case the reduction or containment of the federal budget deficit.
 The next two articles measure relative stock-market and job performance over the same period of time.

-For the purpose of this first comparison, we researched the incoming and exit deficits of each presidential administration since fiscal year 1978, when Jimmy Carter approved his first federal budget.
+For the purpose of this first comparison, we researched the growth of the national debt during each presidential administration since fiscal year 1978, when Jimmy Carter approved his first federal budget.
 The comparison ends on September 30, 2018, which was the last day of the last fiscal budget approved by Barack Obama.

-The incoming and outgoing federal deficits by administration over the forty-year period were as follows (in rounded billions):
+The incoming and outgoing national debts by administration over the forty-year period were as follows (in rounded billions):

 Reading across the top line, the chart shows that President Carter inherited a national debt of $772 billion.
-The debt had reached $1.142 billion by the end his last budget year, which was an increase of $370 billion, or 48% more than the debt he inherited.
+The debt had reached $1.142 trillion (that’s trillions, with a “t”) by the end his last fiscal year, which was an increase of $370 billion, or 48% more than the debt he inherited.

-In aggregate, the data tell us that the national debt increased by $10,884 billion during the last three Republican administrations and by $9,719 billion during the last three Democratic administrations.
-In other words, Republican presidents increased the national debt by $1.16 trillion more than Democratic presidents, or a mere $58 billion per year.
+In aggregate, the data tell us that the national debt increased by $10.884 trillion during the last three Republican administrations and by $9.719 trillion during the last three Democratic administrations.
+In other words, Republican presidents increased the national debt by $1.16 trillion more than Democratic presidents, or a paltry $51 billion per fiscal year.

 Draw your own conclusions.

 Unless the moon is indeed made of cheese, the Republicans will yell foul and produce their own “unbiased” analysis.
-That is not to say that Democrats use proven, unbiased data, and Republicans get theirs from a twelve-year-old “statistician” who flunked math and who happens to be the daughter of an NRA lobbyist.
-Sadly, the politicians in both parties appear to be equally skilled in the arts of exaggeration, manipulation of data, and use of well-known logical fallacies.
-If, however, you have qualms about the result, then change the dates, find a better barometer, and run your own numbers.
-The Republicans will doubtless be grateful––if you can produce a materially different result.
+That’s not to say that Democrats use agnostic, statistically valid data and Republicans get theirs from a twelve-year-old “statistician” who flunked math and who happens to be the daughter of an NRA lobbyist.
+Sadly, the politicians in both parties appear to be equally skilled in the dark arts of exaggeration, data manipulation, and use of third-grade logical fallacies.
+If, however, you have qualms about the outcome, then change the dates, find a better barometer, and run your own numbers.
+The Republicans will doubtless be grateful––if you can produce a different result.